codeitnav/PRISM/README.md

 ## Quick start

 New to the project?
-This gets the whole stack running in three commands.
+This gets the whole stack running in three commands, and it is all almost everyone needs.

 ```bash
 git clone https://github.com/codeitnav/PRISM.git